Mohamediibra7im/FilmApi/README.md

 # FilmApi

-FilmApi is a robust and user-friendly API designed to manage and retrieve information about films.
+FilmApi is a robust and user-friendly API designed with the Fiber framework to manage and retrieve information about films.
 It offers a comprehensive set of endpoints for creating, reading, updating, and deleting film data, making it an ideal solution for film cataloging applications.

 ## Features